Typo In IP Address Led To an Innocent Father's Arrest For Paedophilia

 Does 1 year's salary make up for that?
 It sure wouldn't for me.

+US lawsuits sort of one-third-work, when they work.
+Lawyers benefit, and complainants benefit of the remainder after the lawyer's take their cut if they manage to defeat the system, which certainly isn't a given.
+There's also no guarantee that any images awarded or recompense offered will be in the range of appropriate, as this US case shows. [nbcnews.com]

+Even if a large award (or any award) is given, it rarely affects the agency

-IP Addresses Again (Score:2)
+IP Addresses Again (Score:4, Insightful)

 Well that's bloody typical.
 They've gone back to metric without telling us.

 and it can work the other way as well.
-(Score:3)
+(Score:4, Interesting)

 Where you miss type and end up in a pop up loop.